-Osteoarthritis is the most common form of arthritis.
-It is a disease which causes the cartilage in the joints to degenerate and wear down.
-It can develop as the result of an injury, trauma or the overuse of a specific joint.
-It tends to run in families and fluctuates in levels of pain and stiffness.
+Osteoarthritis is the most prevalent form of arthritis.
+This disease leads to the degeneration and wearing down of cartilage in the joints.
+Several factors can trigger its development, including injuries, trauma, or excessive use of a specific joint.
+Furthermore, osteoarthritis often runs in families and can vary in levels of pain and stiffness.

-Hand therapy not only provides pain relief, but will also give you the exercises required to strengthen your hands so you can operate with optimum function.
-At The Hands Physio we encourage and equip you to be able to manage this condition independently.
+Hand therapy not only alleviates pain but also equips you with essential exercises to fortify your hands, ensuring optimal function.
+At The Hands Physio, our primary goal is to empower you with the tools and knowledge to manage this condition independently.